norlingstax/Turing-College-Projects/Module 2. Communicating Analysis Results/Sprint 1. Visualising Data Using Power BI/README.md

 # Module 2, Sprint 1: Visualising Data Using Power BI

-This project, part of the **Turing College Data Analytics course**, focused on creating insightful and interactive dashboard using **Power BI**.
+This project focused on creating insightful and interactive dashboard using **Power BI**.
 The goal was to utilise **AdventureWorks** company data to design a dashboard that effectively communicates business insights while adhering to best practices in visualisation and storytelling.

 ---